 Click here for a guide to explain the City's application approval process.

-For all meeting dates and submittable deadlines, please access the Planning Department's Development Calendar.
+For all meeting dates and submittal deadlines, please access the Planning Department's Development Calendar.

 The City's zoning map is often requested and is recommended as the first place to check before applying for a planning permit.
 The City's zoning map is housed within a larger mapping system, known as a Geographic Information System, or GIS.
 To access the City's GIS map, click here.
 After reading and accepting the disclaimer, zoning is found by turning on the zoning layer, under the legend tab seen at the right side of the screen.
 Note: You must be zoomed into the map by at least 1:17000 ft., or smaller, to see zoning as a layer option.
 Planning staff recommends using the Firefox or Google Chrome web browser for the best possible viewing experience.
 Please contact the City's planning staff if you run into difficulties using this system.
 Click here for a chart which shows the allowed uses by zone.